fslev/cucumber-jutils-tutorial/Readme.md

 - Latest version of __Cucumber for Java__ and __Gherkin__ plugins

 ### Cucumber for Java Plugin Configuration

+If plugin is not configured, configuration is read from _cucumber.properties_

 Setup _Glue_ packages and _Program arguments_:
 - **Run -> Edit Configurations**:
   - Clean any "Cucumber java" configuration instances that ran in the past